 In Protestant Religion Class, students explore questions about life, God, and their self-identity while gaining an understanding and appreciation of world religions and different beliefs.
 From the first grade on, World Religions are explored in a respectful and playful manner, especially as different religious holidays intersect in our yearly calendar (ex., Hanukkah/ Diwali/ Advent or as in this year, Ramadan/ Lent/ Passover).
 All students are welcome, regardless of their church or religious affiliation or non-religious adherence.

 In Protestant Religion Class, students are not given answers, but are encouraged to explore and discuss the questions they have about life, God, different religions and religious beliefs.
 Protestant Education allows time and space for these questions.
 Its contents also have relevance for other school subjects, such as understanding how culture and history intersect, improving writing skills, speaking skills, self-reflection and cooperative learning skills.

-In Religion class, students learn about how people in the Bible and from our time imagine God to be.
-The students have the chance to talk about their point of view and to present it with imagination and creativity.
-Students are introduced to Bible stories and are encouraged to look for the meaning they had for people in past times as well as discover their meaning for people today.
-Throughout the centuries, literature, architecture, art and music reflect this search.
+In Protestant Religion Class, students learn about how people historically, from the Bible, and from a modern standpoint of their world view, imagine God to be.
+The students have the chance to talk about their positions and to present them with imagination and creativity.
+Students are introduced to the biblical stories from both the Jewish and Christian scriptures and are encouraged to look for the meaning they had for people in the past as well as discover their meaning for people today.
+From these stories, students learn about how to deal with everyday situations – such as working through big emotions, choices and consequences, tolerance and acceptance, loving oneself and others.
+In class, we explore how this search for meaning is reflected throughout the centuries in literature, architecture, art and music.